Joint Revocable Living Trust

 When To Use A Joint Revocable Living Trust

-What is a joint revocable living trust?
 A joint revocable living trust is a single trust created by a husband and wife, into which they transfer their assets.
-The trust provides that while both spouses are living, the trust income and principal shall be paid to either or both of them as they direct.
-Any assets remaining in the trust after both of them have passed, avoid probate.
+The trust provides that while both spouses are living, the trust income and principal shall be paid to either or both of them as they desire.
+Finally, any assets remaining in the trust after both spouses have passed away avoid probate.

 There are a number of significant tax problems often presented by the administration of joint revocable living trusts.
-Many of these potential pitfalls have not yet received IRS attention, so there are not many definitive cases or rulings to provide guidelines.
-Estate planners who recommend using these trusts for individuals who have assets subject to federal gift and estate tax cannot guarantee that the intended tax results will in fact be achieved.
-Some of these potential tax issues are listed below:
+Many of these potential pitfalls have not yet received IRS attention.
+Because of this, there are not many definitive cases or rulings to provide guidelines.
+Estate planners may recommend using these trusts for individuals who have assets subject to federal gift and estate tax.
+However, you still might not achieve useful tax results.
+Below are some potential tax issues:

-- Transfers of assets to the trust may be taxable gifts which may not qualify for the unlimited gift tax marital deduction
+- Transfers of assets to the trust may be taxable gifts that may not qualify for the unlimited gift tax marital deduction.

-- At the death of the first spouse, an adverse tax consequence may be the result with assets such as annuities and retirement plans that either have to be divided and distributed to take advantage of the lifetime credit (causing an income tax problem), or those assets may be unavailable to fund the lifetime credit (or by-pass) trust thereby wasting the decedent’s estate tax credit.
+- At the death of the first spouse, a tax consequence may occur with assets.
+These assets include annuities and retirement plans that either has to be divided and distributed to take advantage of the lifetime credit (causing an income tax problem), or those assets may be unavailable to fund the lifetime credit (or by-pass) trust thereby wasting the decedent’s estate tax credit.

-Further, if a gift is considered to have been made by one spouse to the other on the creation of a joint revocable living trust, that gift may not qualify for the unlimited gift tax marital deduction because (1) the interest is terminable because the donor‑spouse will receive an interest in the property if he survives the donee spouse, and (2) the interest doesn’t qualify for the QTIP marital deduction election because under the terms of the trust the donee spouse is not entitled to receive all the income from the trust and the trustees are authorized to distribute trust principal to the donor‑spouse during the donee‑spouse’s lifetime.
+Further, if a gift occurs on the creation of a joint revocable living trust, that gift may not qualify for the unlimited gift tax marital deduction.
+This is because.
+1. the interest is terminable because the donor‑spouse receives an interest in the property if he survives the donee spouse.
+2. the interest doesn’t qualify for the QTIP marital deduction election.
+This is because under the terms of the trust the donee spouse does not receive all income from the trust.
+Furthermore, the trustees can distribute the trust principal to the donor‑spouse during the donee spouse’s lifetime.

-The credit shelter trust must be funded with property which was originally contributed to the trust by the first decedent spouse if this tax saving plan is to succeed.
-If the joint trust assets are not carefully segregated into “his” and “her” contributions during the administration of the trust, the value of the credit shelter trust may be includible in the surviving spouse’s estate at her death, thereby defeating the attempt to avoid death taxes.
-If the trustee cannot establish that the assets in the credit shelter trust originally came from the decedent spouse, the trust will be included in the survivor’s estate and the tax saving opportunity will be lost.
+You must fund a credit shelter trust with a property that you originally put into the trust.
+This is important if this tax saving plan is to succeed.
+You must carefully segregate the joint trust assets into “his” and “her” contributions during the administration of the trust.
+Otherwise, the value of the credit shelter trust may be includible in the surviving spouse’s estate at her death.
+This would defeat the attempt to avoid death taxes.
+If the trustee cannot establish that the assets in the credit shelter trust originally came from the decedent spouse, the trust will be in the survivor’s estate and the tax-saving opportunity will be lost.